Jared Wilson (American football)

-Jared DeShon Wilson (born June 5, 2003) is an American professional football guard for the New England Patriots of the National Football League (NFL).
+Jared DeShon Wilson (born June 5, 2003) is an American professional football center for the New England Patriots of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Patriots in the third round of the 2025 NFL draft.

 Early life

 Wilson attended West Forsyth High School in Clemmons, North Carolina.
+As a junior in 2019, he was named to the Associated Press all-state team.

-He originally committed to play college football at the University of North Carolina at Chapel Hill before switching to the University of Georgia.
+Wilson initially committed to play college football at the University of Georgia in November 2019.
+He reopened his recruitment in February 2020 and committed to the University of North Carolina at Chapel Hill in April.
+He recommitted to Georgia on August 3, 2020.

 College career

 Wilson played in 21 games as a backup at Georgia from 2021 to 2023.
 In 2024, he took over as the starting center.
+After his 2024 performance, Wilson earned second-team All-SEC honors at center.

 Professional career

 The New England Patriots selected Wilson in the third round, with the 95th pick of the 2025 NFL draft (via a trade with the Kansas City Chiefs).
+In his rookie season, Wilson was the primary starting left guard and played in 13 games.
+He started in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.